witchfindertr/Simple-Logger/README.md

 ## How do I use this?
 * Open the project solution in Visual Studio 2017
 * Compile it  (Change debug to release)
-* Run the .exe file it creates in the release directory
+* Run the Simple Logger.exe file it creates in the release directory (Simple-Logger\Simple Logger\bin\Release)

 #### Please not I do not condone you using this for anything that may be considered illegal.